directus/directus/docs/extensions/hooks.md

 ::: warning Performance

 Filters can impact performance when not carefully implemented, as they are executed in a blocking manner.
+This applies in particular to filters firing on `read` events.

 :::

 ### Action

-An action event executes after a certain event and receives some data related to the event.
+Action hooks execute after a defined event and receive data related to the event.
+Use action hooks when you need to automate responses to CRUD events on items or server actions.

+The action register function receives two parameters:

+- The event name
+- A callback function that is executed whenever the event fires.

+The callback function itself receives two parameters:

+- An event-specific meta object
+- A context object

-The first parameter of the action register function is the event name.
-The second argument is an event-specific meta object.
-The third argument is a context object with the following properties:
+The context object has the following properties:

 - `database` — The current database transaction
 - `schema` — The current API schema in use